ishitaakolkar/Paint-AI/README.md

 ### Google Colab

-Run the provided Colab notebook to interactively upload images and generate cartoonized versions.
+Run the provided Colab notebook to interactively upload images and generate painted versions.

 1. Set your Hugging Face API token as a secret in Colab (`HUGGINGFACE_API_TOKEN`).
 2. Run all cells to install dependencies, load the model, and upload images.
-3. View and download your cartoonized images instantly.
+3. View and download your painted images instantly.

-### Docker Deployment

-Use the included Dockerfile and FastAPI backend to deploy a REST API for cartoonization.